Amazon plans new virtual care offering based on messaging

 Amazon said it will work to add other conditions over time to the service, which will not accept insurance.
 It also plans to expand the service to more states in the coming months.

+Virtual care, or telemedicine, exploded in popularity when COVID-19 hit a couple years ago and patients initially hunkered down in their homes to avoid catching the virus.
+Its use has since waned but remains popular for its convenience and its ability to improve access to care.

+Some doctors had started providing care through secure messaging before the pandemic.
+They began working through companies like 98point6 or CirrusMD, which touts its ability to connect people with a doctor in less than a minute.

-Tuesday’s announcement comes more than two months after Amazon said it will shut down Amazon Care, a hybrid virtual, in-home service it spent years developing.
-The company had launched that service in 2019 for its Washington employees.
-It expanded it last year, allowing private employers nationwide to sign up for the service - an effort that didn’t get much traction.
+Tuesday’s announcement from Amazon comes more than two months after the company said it will shut down Amazon Care, a hybrid virtual, in-home service it spent years developing.
+The company launched that service in 2019 for its Washington employees.
+It expanded it last year, allowing private employers nationwide to sign up for the service.
+But that effort didn’t get much traction.

-In July, the company announced plans to acquire One Medical, a primary care organization that, as of March, had about 767,000 members and 188 medical offices in 25 markets.
-The $3.9 billion deal was seen as way for Amazon to shift its health ambitions into a model that was more profitable.
+The company shifted its target, announcing in July that it planned to acquire One Medical, a primary care organization that, as of March, had about 767,000 members and 188 medical offices in 25 markets.
+The $3.9 billion deal was seen as way for Amazon to reposition its health ambitions towards a model that was more established and could me more profitable.
 The Federal Trade Commission is reviewing that deal.

+The planned purchase of One Medical was the first major acquisition announced under Amazon CEO Andy Jassy, who took over the role from founder Jeff Bezos last year.
+He has said he sees health care as a growth opportunity for the company beyond its more established retail and cloud computing businesses.

 “But we also know that sometimes you just need a quick interaction with a clinician for a common health concern that can be easily addressed virtually,” the company said.